oshanadithaya/CharacterFinder/README.md

 # CharacterFinder
-From this program we can find number of characters in any large texts.
+From this program we can find the number of characters on any large texts.